alexandrejuk/todo_backend_node/README.md

 # todo_backend_node
-Todo in nodejs and mongod
+Todo in nodejs and mongodb